NAMUH is a work of visionary near-future science fiction.

 They all laugh, including Brahma.

-“Around 9 o’clock,” she replies, after following the direction of Michael’s pointed arm.
+“Around 9 o’clock,” she replies after following the direction of Michael’s pointed arm.
 Zoe then turns, smiles again at Brahma, and walks back inside the café.

-The entire group is buzzing with excitement regarding the experience they have all just been involved with this morning, and the discovery of others with similarities to themselves.
-None of them except for Brahma had ever met anyone else with abilities similar to their own.
+The entire group is buzzing with excitement regarding the experience they have all just been involved with this morning and the discovery of others with similarities to themselves.
+None of them, except for Brahma, had ever met anyone else with abilities similar to their own.
 Until now.

 Sophia takes a slow, deep sip of her coffee, looks at the cupcake in front of Brahma, then looks at Brahma himself and says, “So I don’t mean to come across as rude, okay, maybe I do, but just how many of us have birthdays today?”

 Sophia had heard the internal thought from Brahma regarding the cupcake being the smallest birthday cake he had ever had, as well as Tara’s constant internal chatter about remembering to call her parents for them to pass on birthday wishes.
-She was also hoping that her father would send her some money as a gift.
-All of which is why Sophia had asked the question.
+She was also hoping her father would send her some money as a gift.
+All of which is why Sophia asked the question.

 As a child, she would often hear what people were thinking and react to it as if the person were speaking normally.
-This, of course, scared the hell out of a lot of people, as this type of thing was not possible.
+This, of course, scared the hell out of a lot of people, as this sort of thing was not possible.
 This early childhood education taught her to be guarded around most people.

 “What do you think the significance is of us all having the same birthday?”
 Tara asks everyone.

-Michael automatically starts a recap of everything that has happened this day in his head: during breakfast, their prior discussions in the forest, and the hike back to Dargaville.
+Michael automatically starts a recap of everything that has happened that day in his head: during breakfast, their prior discussions in the forest, and the hike back to Dargaville.
 With his near-perfect photographic memory and lightning-fast thought process, it all unfolds clearly in his mind.

-Before they discovered they all shared the same birthday, they had only asked each other for their ages.
+Before they discovered they all shared the same birthday, they had only asked each other their ages.
 They ranged in age from 23 to 27 years old, consecutively.
 Now they realised there was exactly a one-year age difference between the youngest and the next, and so on.
 They also figured out that none of them fully understood their abilities or how to use them.
 Aside from Tara, who was backpacking (budget travelling), they were all financially stable.

 Apollo and Brahma both ran successful businesses, Sophia had her family trust fund, and Michael made his money by trading in stocks, currency, cryptocurrency, and NFTs.
-He always left with more money from games of chance than he started with and did the same on financial trades.
+He always left with more money from games of chance than he started with and did the same with financial trades.

 Michael looks at everyone seated at the tables and says, “I got nothing, no clue why we all share the same birthday.”
 He raises his hands, palms up, to emphasise his shoulder shrug.

 Sophia slaps her hand onto the table three times to attract everyone’s attention and says, “Guys, we need to get in a vehicle and go north now.
 Someone is waiting for us.”
-No one questions her, as they all feel the familiar push on their lower backs, indicating they must move forward to somewhere they need to be.
+No one questions her, as they all feel the familiar push on their lower backs, indicating they must move forward to somewhere they need to go.

 Brahma states, “My car isn’t that far from here.
 We can all fit in.
-Give me a minute, and I will get it to pick us up.”
+Give me a minute and I will get it to pick us up.”
 He activates the communicator on his wrist, touches the vehicle icon on the screen, and says, “Come pick me up.”

 “I’ve got the bill,” Sophia demands.
 She touches the wallet icon on her communicator, selects a cryptocurrency account, then activates the automatic currency exchange function, waves her wrist over the table control panel, and settles the whole bill.